suchetade2/Customer-churn-analysis-using-Python-and-SQL/README.md

 This project delivers an end-to-end customer churn analysis using **Python and MySQL**.
 It focuses on identifying churn drivers, customer behavior patterns, and actionable insights to improve customer retention.

-Designed to reflect **real-world data analytics workflows** used in consulting firms, Big-4, and MNC environments.

 ---

 ## 🎯 Business Problem